Mike Krieger

-Michel Krieger (born March 4, 1986) is a Brazilian-American entrepreneur and software engineer who co-founded Instagram along with Kevin Systrom, and served as its CTO.
-Instagram expanded from a few million users to 1 billion monthly active users while Krieger served as CTO.
+Michel Krieger (born March 4, 1986) is a Brazilian entrepreneur and software engineer who co-founded Instagram along with Kevin Systrom, and served as its CTO.
+During Krieger's tenure as CTO, Instagram's user base expanded from a few million to 1 billion monthly active users.

 On September 24, 2018, it was announced that Krieger and Systrom were resigning from Instagram.